Policy Framework Policy

 • identifying the case for new policy documents and ensuring that they do not replicate other available means of achieving the desired results

-• assigning a relevant content manager to each document and ensuring that they take responsibility for the appropriate drafting and maintenance of documents
+• assigning a content manager to each document and ensuring that they take responsibility for the appropriate drafting and maintenance of documents

-• ensuring that policy documents conform to legislative and University requirements
+• ensuring that policy documents conform to legislative and University requirements and are correctly formatted

-• communicating the policy
+• communicating the policy document

-• implementing approved policies.
+• implementing an approved policy document.

 19. The content manager is responsible for:

-20. The policy office is responsible for:
+20. The Portfolio Policy Coordinators are responsible for:

 Definitions